Killer-cell immunoglobulin-like receptor: Role in cancer immunotherapy

 KIR-targeted therapies are a continuously evolving field in cancer immunotherapy and in cancers where the natural killer cells play a major role in the immune system such as in leukemia and lymphoma.
 Natural Killer cells can be released to kill tumor cells and block the inhibitory KIRs that would invade the immune response.
 One of the most focused agents is the Lirilumab (IPH2102) which is a monoclonal antibody that binds to KIR2DL1, KIR2Dl2, AND KIR2DL3 which prevents their interaction with HLA-C ligands on tumor cells.
 Studies has shown that KIR blockage can actually enhance the Natural Killer cell-mediated cytotoxicity and cytokine production.
 The Lirilumab has been tested alongside other checkpoint inhibitors like nivolumab which is anti-PD-1 in patients with solid tumors and the results have come out mixed but are suggesting that dual checkpoint blockade could improve efficiency over monotherapies.

 There is also another approach in engineering the Natural Killer cells directly and using gene editing technology like CRISPR/Cas9 to knock out inhibitory KIRs or help improve the activation of KIR expression.
-Engineered Natural Killer cells from donors or made from induced pluripotent stem cells (iPSCs) are still being worked on to this day but could help make a shift towards collecting innate immunity in cancer treatment along with the other methods as either monotherapy or in already existing immunotherapies.
-It is promising the research that is being done with KIR-targeted therapies and its effect on cancer patients.
+Engineered Natural Killer cells from donors or made from induced pluripotent stem cells (iPSCs) are still being developed but could help make a shift towards collecting innate immunity in cancer treatment along with the other methods as either monotherapy or in already existing immunotherapies.
+Research that is being done with KIR-targeted therapies and its effect on cancer patients.
 The Killer Immunoglobulin Receptor targeted therapies are still in its early stages of being worked on and scientists are still conducting studies with it for existing cancer patients and patients suffering with advanced solid tumors in their system.